Anonymous

 The employer has no right to withhold your salary.
 I recommend you send a letter by speed post.
 Preserve the second copy of the letter and a receipt in your file.
 You may scan the copy of the letter and also the speed post receipt and send it by email.
 In the letter, clearly mention what dues are pending against you.

-Give them the time of 10-14 days to pay the dues.
-If the employer fails to pay, then you may file a complaint in the labour office under whose jurisdiction your company is located.
+Give them a time frame of 10-14 days to pay the dues.
+If the employer fails to pay, then you may file a complaint in the labor office under whose jurisdiction your company is located.

-Please note that labour officers and different from labour lawyers.
-Former are government authorities and latter practice in their personal capacity.
-The LOs do not charge any fee for their intervention.
+Please note that labor officers are different from labor lawyers.
+The former are government authorities, and the latter practice in their personal capacity.
+The labor officers do not charge any fee for their intervention.

 Earlier, there was a similar query.
 You may click the following link to check my reply: